ALASdoo/alasdoo_com_v2/content/english/_index.md

 ######################### Clients #####################
 clients:
   enable: true
-  title: 'We have proven track record'
+  title: 'We have a proven track record'
   subtitle: 'Clients'
   content: 'From small businesses and startups to well-established international corporations, we work with a wide range of industries.
 We have developed trustworthy relationships with [clients](clients/) and their development teams from all over the world.